 In addition, an arbitrator must excuse himself/herself from hearing a case if he or she has a direct or indirect interest in the outcome (financial, business, personal, or professional).
 We also recommend that arbitrators excuse themselves from hearing a case that involves a prior co-worker or claim adversary if their decision could create an appearance of impropriety.

-AF policies also help ensure the privacy and confidentiality of our membership's data.
-The Neutrality, Privacy, and Confidentiality statement reinforces to arbitrators that the information submitted by parties is private and confidential and may only be used to resolve the dispute.
-It may not be copied or printed or used for any other purpose.
+AF policies also help ensure the privacy and confidentiality of our membership’s data.
+The Neutrality, Privacy, and Confidentiality Statement reinforces to arbitrators that the information submitted by parties is private and confidential and may only be used to resolve the dispute.
+It may not be copied, printed, or used for any other purpose.